psychopy/psychopy/docs/source/online/index.rst

   :maxdepth: 1

   Check whether the features you need are supported by PsychoJS <status>
+  Configure the online settings of your experiment <configureOnline>
   Convert your media (images, sound, and video) to online-suitable formats <mediaFormats>
   Register an account on Pavlovia <usingPavlovia>
   Generate a JavaScript experiment and upload it to Pavlovia <fromBuilder>